 Supporting the overarching mission of digital transformation, our organization’s leadership team wanted to revamp how manufacturing-operations data is used.
 The aspiration?
 To respond to data rather than just amass and curate it.

-So in Microsoft IT, we started by visiting a contract manufacturing facility (which we’ll refer to as CMF1) in China that builds the Surface, HoloLens, and Xbox.
+So, we started by visiting a contract manufacturing facility (which we’ll refer to as CMF1) in China that builds the Surface, HoloLens, and Xbox.
 We were eager to deploy Power BI, so that factory teams get fast insights on production, shipment yield, and quality control.
 Having answers to questions like these adds extra value to decisions:

 - Are we going to ship late?

 - Do we have enough of the necessary products/components to ship on time?
 Do we have too much inventory?